SyncProxy/syncproxy-quickstart-windev-android/README.md

 ````java
 StartSyncClient()
 ````
-Compile and launch your app: the Sync button should now appear on top of the main activity of your application:
+Compile and launch your app: the Sync button should now appear on top of the main window of your application:

   ![sync button](https://raw.githubusercontent.com/syncproxy/syncproxy-quickstart-android/master/sync-icon.png)

 and when sync is launched, the login prompt should popup:
   ![login prompt](https://raw.githubusercontent.com/syncproxy/syncproxy-quickstart-android/master/login-prompt.png)